DirectoryTree/ImapEngine/readme.md

 #### Finding a Specific Message

-You can retrieve a single message by its unique identifier using the `find()` method.
+You may retrieve a single message by its unique identifier using the `find()` method.

 The method accepts an ID and an ImapFetchIdentifier (an enum) that specifies whether the ID is a UID or a message sequence number.